-Upgrade the regional managers to NNMi 11-50 and verify that they are operating correctly.
-After upgrade installation, please migrate to the PKCS #12 repository on the regional managers by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.
+Upgrade the regional managers to NNMi 13-00 and verify that they are operating correctly.
+After upgrading has been completed, follow the procedure in the Release Notes to apply the new license.
+If the certificate repository is not already migrated to the PKCS#12 repository, after upgrade installation, please migrate to the PKCS #12 repository on the regional managers by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.

 The global manager will remain disconnected while the process of upgrading the regional managers is underway.

-2. Upgrade the global manager to NNMi 11-50.
+2. Upgrade the global manager to NNMi 13-00.

-After upgrade installation, please migrate to the PKCS #12 repository on the global manager by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.
+After upgrading has been completed, follow the procedure in the Release Notes to apply the new license.
+If the certificate repository is not already migrated to the PKCS#12 repository, after upgrade installation, please migrate to the PKCS #12 repository on the global manager by using the steps in 10.2 Configuring an Upgraded NNMi Environment to Use the New Keystore.

-• After upgrading has been completed, the updating of statuses and incidents might be delayed.
+After upgrading has been completed, the updating of statuses and incidents might be delayed.

-24.4 Upgrading to NNMi 11-50 configured for application failover
+24.4 Upgrading to NNMi 13-00 configured for application failover

-24.4.1 Upgrading from NNMi 11-10 configured for application failover
+24.4.1 Upgrading from NNMi 12-60 configured for application failover

-To upgrade from NNMi 11-10 while running in an NNMi application failover configuration, follow the steps provided below.
+To upgrade from NNMi 12-60 while running in an NNMi application failover configuration, follow the steps provided below.

-(1) Upgrading to NNMi 11-50 configured for application failover
+(1) Upgrading to NNMi 13-00 configured for application failover